jehansontech/GenericGraph/README.md

 Edges are directed.

 ```
-var source1 = edge1.source // same as node1
+var source1 = edge1.source // node1
-var target1 = edge1.target // same as node2
+var target1 = edge1.target // node2
 ```

-Nodes keep track of both inbound and outbound edges.
-This permits to be treated as undirected.
+Nodes keep track of their outbound and inbound edges.
+This permits graphs to be treated as undirected.

 ```
-for edge in node1.inEdges {
+for edge in node1.outEdges {
     // do something
 }

-for edge in node1.outEdges {
+for edge in node1.inEdges {
 // do something
 }
 ```